rossbickmore/message_board/README.md

 run `npm start` in the console

-This uns the app in the development mode.<br />
+This runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Learn More